 Location: 58 km northwest of Banff

-Amenities: hot showers, toilets, drinking water, hook-ups & dump station for trailers, fire pits in tent campground (permit costs 9.25 CAD/day)
+Amenities: hot showers, toilets, drinking water, dump station for trailers, fire pits in tent campground (permit costs 11 CAD/day)

 TIP

-Lake Louise Campground is located 4 km from the lake which gives you a huge advantage of visiting the lake without driving.
-Parking is hard to come by at both Lake Louise and Moraine Lake in summer, unless you arrive at 6 am or late in the evening.
+Lake Louise Campground is located 4 km from the lake, which gives you a huge advantage of visiting the lake without driving.
+Parking is hard to come by at Lake Louise in the summer.
+Staying at the Lake Louise campground also allows you a free bus ride to Lake Louise Village and Park & Ride (where buses to Lake Louise and Moraine Lake depart).

 Rampart Creek Campground